meetic-julienneuhart/e2p-create-release-action/README.md

-# E2P Create Release
+# Action Create Release

-This action creates releases and their corresponding tags.
+This action generates version files, CHANGELOG.md and GitHub releases based on the Git history and commit messages.

 ## Usage